trungnt2910/TcpToPipe/README.md

 This is mainly used to connect to virtual machines where KDNET is faulty to WinDbg.
-QEMU supports forwarding serial port output to a TCP server, while WinDbg supports reading COM debugging data from named pipes instead of COM devices to serve KVM guests.
+QEMU supports forwarding serial port output to a TCP server, while WinDbg supports reading COM debugging data from named pipes instead of COM devices to serve Hyper-V guests.

 The tool is currently being used to debug ARM64 builds of [`lxmonika`](https://github.com/trungnt2910/lxmonika) on QEMU-KVM.